zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 “Tomorrow is the first day of the rest of my life” – unless of course you die today, in which case tomorrow is not anything.

 I then say, “I’m off to bigger and better things!”
 “I’m off to” means I am leaving now to go on to bigger and better things, a better situation.
 Then I use a third expression which is quite different and is actually  an informal way of saying goodbye sometimes, “I’m blowing this pop stand!”
 “T o blow this pop (pop) stand (stand)” means that you are leaving a place.
-You ar e saying goodbye to everyone, probably because you think the place you are in is boring or the situation you are in is unpleasant, one that isn’t very exciting, one that makes you want to leave.
+You are saying goodbye to everyone, probably because you think the place you are in is boring or the situation you are in is unpleasant, one that isn’t very exciting, one that makes you want to leave.

 A “stand” is a small store, often outside, where yo u sell things from.
 You might sell things such as soda pop, and hence the express ion “pop stand.”
 People also nowadays say, “Oh, I’m going to blow this popsicle stand,” or “Let’s blow this popsicle stand.”
 A “popsicle” is a frozen dessert, basically sugar water that has been frozen.
 So, “I’m blowing this pop stand,” or i f you say to someone else, “Let’s blow this popsicle stand,” are both ways of saying that you are now leaving this place because it’s too boring or too unexcitin g for you.